-Park City has seen substantial growth in revenue in recent years, exceeding pre-recession revenues.
-Diversification of resort activities, promoting additional special events and sound financial policies have all aided in ensuring a thriving economy.
+Park City has seen substantial growth in revenue in recent years prior to COVID, exceeding prerecession revenues.
+We believe diversification of resort activities, promoting additional special events and sound financial policies have all aided in ensuring a thriving economy and will continue to do so in years to come.